 |The high iron content in the rocks created this colorful scene.|

 We’re anxious to get on the road today.
-As a result today’s post will be to the point.
-Also, Terry has more guests moving in later today so the sooner we’re gone, the sooner he’ll be able to prep for their arrival.
+So, as a result, today’s post will be to the point.
+Also, Terry has more guests moving in later today, so the sooner we’re gone, the sooner he’ll be able to prep for their arrival.

 |The surf has been impressive on many days.
 Surfing is popular in Tasmania.|

 We rushed about the house, gathering last-minute items, attempting to leave the house as tidy as possible.
 I’d packed my clothing on Saturday, leaving out a few items for Sunday and today’s road trip.

 Since we don’t have to have our luggage weighed, it was the easiest packing ever, taking only 10 minutes to put the clothing in my one suitcase.
 This morning I packed our third bag with supplies, shoes, and toiletries which takes a little longer than the clothing bags, especially when we don’t want any liquids to spill.

 It takes time to put the following expenses together from the various sheets in our Excel spreadsheet to ensure the final numbers we post here match the numbers on the entries in the various spreadsheets.

 We keep miscellaneous expenses on a separate sheet in the workbook and the food, which numbers are transferred to the main sheet at the end of a stay in a vacation home, with separate line items for cruises.
 It’s hard to explain without seeing it, but it’s working well for us.

 In this particular case, we can bring leftover food items with us, so we packed our remaining oversized tinfoil pans with items for the cupboard in the next house with a few perishable items (cheese, butter, etc.).
 Packed in a cooler bag packed with ice.